GSA/piv-guides/_networkconfig/11_accept-all-piv.md

 ## 4 Account Linking

 When users authenticate with their home-agency PIV/CACs, the credentials may not match the accounts created in the AD user set-up for your agency.
-There are multiple ways to [link that PIV/CAC credential](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"} owner to the AD account.
+There are multiple ways to link the PIV/CAC credential owner to the AD account.
+See the PIV-Guides' [Account Linking](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"}.

 ## PIV/CAC Issuers List